-29.10 Utilization of Earned Sick Leave Credits While on Short Term Disability Employees shall, as soon as practical, apply for disability benefits from the
+29.11 Utilization of Earned Sick Leave Credits While on Short Term Disability Employees shall, as soon as practical, apply for disability benefits from the Group Insurance Plan.

-Employees shall, as soon as practical, apply for disability benefits from the Group Insurance Plan.
 Employees will receive their normal salary and benefits up to the amount of sick leave credits available.
 Sick leave usage will be prorated based on the difference between the employee's salary and the disability benefit.

-29.11 Pressing Necessity Leave
+29.12 Pressing Necessity Leave